Create Transfer

 string

-Reference ID of the sender´s account within the originator VASP.
+Sender's account ID within the originator VASP.

 True